vanquishedgoliath/LearningProjects/Pathfinder/README.md

 - A Git repo containing:
   - A Python file called `pathfinder.py` that when run, creates a file called `map.png`.
-  - One or more test files to test your program
+  - One or more test files to test your program (checkout https://docs.python.org/3/library/unittest.html)
   - A `Pipfile` with your dependencies listed in it

 ## Normal Mode